TBF-RnD/alpha/books/1/Chorded.md

 # Chorded keyboards

 Chorded keyboards is one of the most discussed alternative approach to keyboards.
 This is not very surprising, as the concept has some very interesting advantages.
 Several hardware implementations have been made and proficient users see really good input speeds.
-This is not too surprising, since - if we take a look at the math - we'll find some interesting /You have to end this sentence, Richard!!/
+This is not too surprising, since - if we take a look at the math - we'll find some interesting properties that allows for high input speeds.

+In fact in court session stenography using chorded keyboards frequently reaches input speeds above human speech.
+These methods have shortcuts for letters, words and even phrases.
+Still the steep learning curve have stopped mainstream adoption.
+So text  input over 200 wpm  is very much a possibility and in some cases such as in courts even a requirement.

 ## Left hand for keys, right hand for mouse
 Whereas one thousand symbols seem to be way too many, we can get away with using less fingers.
 Obivously remembering that many combinations seems to be an insurmountable task, but more on memorisation later.